 Example for applying the progress model in Ninjutsu

 Years ago I began to note real-fights.
-At first I recorded violent confrontations of my own experience, but after half a year I began to record street fights, certain competition fights, and confrontations in which my colleagues and friends were involved.
-This notebook as well as numerous video tapes serve as a reality check: does technical focus in the dojo prepare for proper response in a violent situation in reality?
+At first, I recorded violent confrontations of my own experience, but after half a year I began to record street fights, certain competition fights, and confrontations in which my colleagues and friends were involved.
+This notebook as well as numerous videotapes serve as a reality check: does technical focus in the dojo prepare for a proper response in a violent situation in reality?
 Perhaps it provides tools for an imaginary confrontation?
 Are certain techniques effective?
 If so, what are such situations?

 Some of the information deals with multiple opponents in a violent confrontation.

 The most common scenario targeted by martial-arts training is a violent situation with one assailant.
 After a few years of noting down real-fights and analyzing them with the progress model, several larger pictures came into focus: defense against weapons, competitive fights, techniques that may be successfully performed on difficult terrain and many others that were formed out of the wide-range of information at hand.